Welsh Terrier

 Training Milestones for Welsh Terrier

-Successful training for Welsh Terrier respects this breed's good (intelligent, can be independent) trainability profile and natural friendly tendencies.
+Training results for a Welsh Terrier depend on matching the method to the breed's real-world trainability profile and natural friendly tendencies.
 Weeks one through four: focus on establishing trust and learning your Welsh Terrier's communication signals.
 Months one through three: introduce basic commands or behavioral expectations using positive reinforcement techniques.
 Months three through six: expand on foundations with more complex behaviors and begin addressing any breed-specific behavioral tendencies.
 Months six through twelve: reinforce all learned behaviors in increasingly distracting environments.
 Welsh Terrier owners should expect the training journey to require patience given this breed's good (intelligent, can be independent) learning profile.
 Short, positive sessions of 5-15 minutes work better than lengthy drills.

 Best for Training Resources